Gringham/BMX/xaiMetrics/experiments/README.md

 parameters our grid search is iterating over.

 The `test_custom_<>.py` scripts evaluate the scores with BMX compared to other fine-tuning options.

+For further details, you can view the comments in the files.